 Step #4.
-Once things normally work, set up iMessage on another device.
-Say, the Mac.
+Once things work normally, set up iMessage on Mac.
 By doing this, you are setting up the iPhone as the “master-device” while the rest of the devices work as subs.

 Step #5.
 On Mac, make sure the conversations start from the email ID.

 Step #6.
-Repeat the process for other devices, one by one and check if iMessage gets sent to all devices correctly right after you setup the devices.
+Repeat the process on other iOS devices one by one and check if iMessage gets sent to all devices correctly right after you set up.